Cooperative Sheaf Neural Networks: Introduction

-In summary, our \textbf{contributions} are: \begin{enumerate}[noitemsep,topsep=0pt,left=8pt] \item We provide a novel sheaf Laplacian over directed graphs, expanding the applications of sheaf theory in deep learning from undirected GNNs to directed GNNs. \item For each layer $t$ in our CSNN model, each node is affected by information from nodes at distance up to $2t$-hop neighbors (\cref{prop:2t-hop}), instead of up to $t$-hop neighbors in usual GNNs.
-Moreover, we can learn a sheaf in which the feature of a node $i$ at layer $t$ is highly sensitive to the initial feature of a node $j$, where $t$ is also the distance between $i$ and $j$ (\cref{prop:distant_node}). \item We present a new SNN model that preserves its characteristics of avoiding oversmoothing and better perform on heterotrophic graphs, and additionally, mitigates overfitting and over-squashing, by using a similar approach proposed by \cite{bamberger2024bundle} but with an architecture closer to the NSD presented in \cite{bodnar2022neural}. \end{enumerate}
+In summary, our \textbf{contributions} are: \begin{enumerate}[nosep] \item We introduce the notions of in- and out-degree Laplacians for cellular sheaves over directed graphs, which can be used to model asymmetric relationships between nodes.
+We treat undirected edges as a pair of directed ones and leverage these constructions to propose CSNN --- provably extending the flexibility of sheaf diffusion to accommodate cooperative behavior; \item We provide a theoretical analysis of CSNN, showing that: ($a$) for each layer $t$ in CSNN, nodes may be affected by information from nodes at distance up to $2t$-hop neighbors (\Cref{prop:2t-hop}), instead of up to $t$-hop neighbors in usual GNNs; and ($b$) there exist restriction maps which make the embedding of a node $i$ at layer $t$ highly sensitive to the initial feature of a node $j$, where $t$ is also the distance between $i$ and $j$ (\Cref{prop:distant_node}). \item We carry an extensive experimental campaign to validate the effectiveness of CSNNs, encompassing both synthetic and real-world tasks.
+Our experiments on synthetic data show that CSNNs is remarkably capable of mitigating over-squashing and modeling long-range dependencies.
+Meanwhile, results on over 13 real-world tasks show CSNNs typically outperform prior sheaf-based models and cooperative GNNs. \end{enumerate}